JAlcocerT/JAlcocerT/content/blog/concepts-lean.md

 ### The 5 Lean Principles

 * {{< dropdown title="Value" closed="true" >}}

 The first Lean principle is to focus on [creating value for the customer](https://fossengineer.com/lean/#vsm).

 In software development, this means identifying what the customer needs and delivering it in the most efficient and effective way possible.

 An example of applying this principle to software development would be to conduct user research to understand the needs and preferences of the target audience, and using this information to guide the development process and ensure that the product delivers value to the customer.

 {{< /dropdown >}}

 * {{< dropdown title="Flow" closed="true" >}}

 The second Lean principle is to **optimize the flow of work** through the system.

 In software development, this means identifying and removing bottlenecks and inefficiencies in the development process.

 An example of applying this principle to software development would be to use Kanban boards to visualize the flow of work and identify areas where work is getting stuck, so that improvements can be made to optimize the flow of work.
 {{< /dropdown >}}

 {{< dropdown title="Pull" closed="true" >}}

 The third Lean principle is to use a pull-based system, where work is pulled through the system in response to demand, rather than pushed through based on arbitrary timelines or quotas.

 In software development, this means focusing on delivering features or functionality as they are needed, rather than trying to deliver everything at once.

 An example of applying this principle to software development would be to use agile development methodologies, such as Scrum or Kanban, to prioritize work based on customer needs and pull work through the development process as it is needed.

 {{< /dropdown >}}

 > Deliver whats the client is really asking for!

-{{< dropdown title="Continuous Improvement" closed="true" >}}
+{{< dropdown title="Continuous Improvement" closed - PDCA="true" >}}

 The fourth Lean principle is to strive for perfection by [continuously improving processes](https://fossengineer.com/lean/#kaizen) and eliminating waste.
 In software development, this means continually identifying and eliminating inefficiencies in the development process, such as manual testing or redundant code.

-An example of applying this principle to software development would be to implement a continuous improvement process, such as the PDCA (Plan-Do-Check-Act) cycle, to identify areas for improvement and make iterative changes to the development process.
+An example of applying this principle to software development would be to implement a continuous improvement process, such as the **PDCA** (Plan-Do-Check-Act) cycle, to identify areas for improvement and make iterative changes to the development process.
 {{< /dropdown >}}